Marketing art from the heart

 Building a Social Media Audience

-The company delivers their work to a growing list of clients that want temporary or permanent installations, organizes art exhibitions and fundraisers.
+The company delivers its work to a growing list of clients who want temporary or permanent installations.
+She organizes art exhibitions and fundraisers.
 Recently a group of friends rented a painting as a housewarming gift for a woman who had been visiting the website admiring one of the pieces.

 Learn more